Kausheel/User_Management/README.md

             }
             else
             {
                 echo 'The account has been activated.
-REDIRECT TO LOGIN PAGE';
+REDIRECT TO WELCOME PAGE';
             }
         }
         elseif($hash_type == 'reset')